grscwf/twin-mt/nero-paths.md

 - At the Ivex-gone restart point, Nero is bound to the cross, Ivex is gone, the candle is lit.
-- Player can do 6 looks and 3 actions before the candle is maxed.
+- 4 looks or 2 actions will take the candle to near-max.
+  At near-max, the next look or action will take candle to max, which forces the final choice.
 - Most actions here are not useful.
 They're either teases, or they provide hints for the next attempt at 1st Floor Hard.
 - These actions can be done earlier, or can be done here:
-  - (1) Try casting any spell.
+  - (1-A) Try casting any spell.
   - In any order:
-    - (2) Cast mage-sight.
+    - (2-A) Cast mage-sight.
-    - (3) Look at the mirror to see the grav crystals.
+    - (3-L) Look at the mirror to see the grav crystals.
-  - (4) Look at the grav crystals with mage-sight.
+  - (4-L) Look at the grav crystals with mage-sight.
   - Optional: Ask Ivex about the grav crystals before he leaves, for a hint.
-- (5) When the candle is at max, and Nero has seen the grav crystals with mage-sight, Struggle will disrupt the grav crystals.
+- (5-A) When the candle is at max, and Nero has seen the grav crystals with mage-sight, Struggle will disrupt the grav crystals.
   - Anything other than struggling will fail.
   - This is basically be a 50/50 choice if the player misses the hints.